 Of course, all this means starting with sufficient wood thickness for planing and jointing right from the beginning.
 You would have been very lucky indeed to cut wood as thin and wide as you did without encountering warping.
 I wish there was some trick I could tell you to fix your warped tray by steaming, clamping or bending, but I’ve never seen such a thing work long-term in all cases.
 It’s worth clamping the tray with an intentional opposite warp for a while.
 Sometimes this works, or at least it helps.
 Another approach might be to modify your design so it includes additional wood strips along the bottom that would pull out the warp while also looking right.

 Drying Wood Properly

 There’s more to drying wood properly at home for woodworking projects than I have room to cover here, but check out this article for details on how it works.
-This is the same technique I used to go from that pine log to a completed pine bookcase in 6 weeks, with no warping problems, no kiln drying and a beautiful piece of furniture that’s been stable for about 20 years now.
+This is the same technique I used to go from that pine log to a completed pine bookcase in 6 weeks, with no warping problems, no kiln drying and a beautiful piece of furniture that’s been stable for 25+ years now.
 That’s my “six weeks from the log” book shelf below.

 I hope this article helps you enjoy woodworking more and avoid the disappointment of warped projects.
 Please consider helping me cover the cost of creating and publishing content like this.
 Click the “buy me a coffee” button below and you’ll find it fast and easy to make a contribution.
 A big thank you to the loyal folks helping out in this way.